 After a traumatic event, most people have painful memories.
-For many people the effects of the event fade over time, but for others, the memories, thoughts and feelings don’t go away-even months or years after the event is over.
-This phenomena is called PTSD or post-traumatic stress disorder and it doesn’t just effect veterans of war, it can manifest in anyone who has experienced trauma.
+For many people the effects of the event fade over time, but for others, the memories, thoughts, and feelings don’t go away-even months or years after the event is over.
+This phenomenon is called PTSD or post-traumatic stress disorder and it doesn’t just affect veterans of war, it can manifest in anyone who has experienced trauma.

 In 2014, the Senate designated the month of June for National PTSD Awareness (S. Res.481).
 Raising awareness can help those who may be suffering from this condition but unaware that it is a recognized disorder and treatable.